Michi is our stage MC. She was once a TV reporter, radio DJ, narrator, event MC and involved in entertainment in the Kansai area.

 What is Boston to you?

-Boston is more than just my second home- almost the same as Japan at this point.
-I’ve always dreamed of travelling outside of Japan, and I’ve always imagined myself travelling the world, but I never thought I would permanently move to Boston.
+A. Boston is more than just my second home – almost the same as Japan at this point.
+I’ve always dreamed of traveling outside of Japan, and I’ve always imagined myself traveling the world, but I never thought I would permanently move to Boston.
 I moved to Boston when I married.
 I thought I would just study English for a few years but I ended up moving my home base to Boston and now I work out of Boston.
-I used to travel all over Japan for work, so travelling to Boston wasn’t that big of a deal for me, but now that I live here, I feel that this was a significant move in my life.
+I used to travel all over Japan for work, so traveling to Boston wasn’t that big of a deal for me, but now that I live here, I feel that this was a significant move in my life.